latheon-network/Latheon/STATUS.md

 ## 7. Known limitations

-- No formal third-party security audit has been performed.
+- No formal third-party security audit has been performed, on either track.
-- The circuit and contracts have had limited external review.
+- The circuits and contracts have had limited external review.
 - This is a solo-founder prototype built with AI-assisted development, not yet a funded team effort.
 - Metadata (transaction timing, gas usage) remains publicly visible on-chain — see `THREAT-MODEL.md` for the full picture of what is and isn't protected.
+- **Production track (V3):** selective disclosure today means sharing your `secret` directly, which also grants spending power — see §3 above and `docs/selective-disclosure-design.md` for the fix being prototyped.
+- **Experimental track (V4):** the disclosure mechanism itself (the actual point of this track) is not yet deployed or tested — see §3.

 ## 8. Verification

 Anyone can independently confirm the claims in §1–2 via the Etherscan links above, or by cloning this repository and reproducing the flow using `tools/zk-toolkit.html` and `circuits/withdraw.circom`.
+For the experimental track, see `circuits/withdraw_v2.circom`, `circuits/disclose.circom`, and `contracts/LatheonShieldedPoolV4.sol`.

 ---